protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 ## Website Usage

+1. Follow [Quick Start](#quick-start) to set up and run the website.
-1. Ensure your chosen wallet extension is installed and set to the testnet network.
+2. Ensure your chosen wallet extension is installed and set to the testnet network.
+Follow [Installing a Compatible Wallet Extension](#installing-a-compatible-wallet-extension).
-2. Open the web application at [http://localhost:3000](http://localhost:3000).
+3. Open the web application at [http://localhost:3000](http://localhost:3000).
-3. Use the wallet connector to connect your preferred wallet.
+4. Use the wallet connector to connect your preferred wallet.
 If you don't have a compatible wallet installed, use the provided "Install" buttons to set one up.
-4. Once connected, you can view your ADA balance and other blockchain data.
+5. Once connected, you can view your ADA balance and other blockchain data.
-5. Interact with deployed Plutus smart contracts through the user interface.
+6. Interact with deployed Plutus smart contracts through the user interface.
-6. Create, sign, and submit transactions using your testnet ADA.
+7. Create, sign, and submit transactions using your testnet ADA.

 ## Development